Learning Nonlinear Functions Using Regularized Greedy Forest: Gradient Boosted Decision Tree

-$h_{k} \leftarrow h_{k-1} - s_k \frac{\partial \cL(h)}{\partial h}|_{h=h_{k-1}}$, where the shrinkage parameter $s$ corresponds to the step size $s_k$ in gradient descent, and $-\frac{\partial \cL(h)}{\partial h}|_{h=h_{k-1}}$ is approximated using the regression tree output.
+Gradient boosting may be regarded as a functional generalization of gradient descent method $h_{k} \leftarrow h_{k-1} - s_k \frac{\partial \cL(h)}{\partial h}|_{h=h_{k-1}}$, where the shrinkage parameter $s$ corresponds to the step size $s_k$ in gradient descent, and $-\frac{\partial \cL(h)}{\partial h}|_{h=h_{k-1}}$ is approximated using the regression tree output.
 The shrinkage parameter $s>0$ is a tuning parameter that can affect performance, as noticed by Friedman.
 In fact, the convergence of the algorithm generally requires choosing $s \beta_k \to 0$ as indicated in the theoretical analysis of \cite{ZhYu05}, which is also natural when we consider that it is analogous to step size in gradient descent.
 This is consistent with Friedman's own observation, who argued that in order to achieve good prediction performance (rather than computational efficiency), one should take as small a step size as possible (preferably infinitesimal step size each time), and the resulting procedure is often referred to as $\epsilon$-boosting.